legomenon/hapax/README.md

-# Rust CLI Term Frequency Analyzer Project
+# Rust CLI Term Frequency Analyzer

-TFA is a Rust command-line interface (CLI) tool for finding the frequency of words in files.
+Hapax is a Rust command-line interface (CLI) tool for finding the frequency of words in files.
 This tool provides a simple and efficient way to analyze the frequency of words in a given text file.
 Getting Started

 To get started with TFA, first, clone the repository and navigate to the root directory of the project.
 Then, run the following command to build the project: